derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 tags: [azure, api, identity, entra]
 ---

-Most organizations do not have an API authentication problem.
-They have dozens of API authentication problems — one for every service team that decided to handle it themselves.
+Most organizations do not have an API authentication problem, they have dozens of API authentication problems.
+One problem for every service team that decided to handle it themselves.
 The team running the payments API chose HMAC signatures.
 The reporting service validates JWTs but only checks expiry.
 The internal data platform accepts API keys stored in a shared vault that nobody has rotated in two years.
 Each approach has gaps, inconsistencies, and its own operational burden.
 None of them talk to each other.

-Centralizing authentication and authorization through Microsoft Entra ID and Azure API Management is not just an architectural preference — it is a practical answer to the compounding risk of distributed auth logic.
+Centralizing authentication and authorization through Microsoft Entra ID and Azure API Management is a practical answer to the compounding risk of distributed auth logic.
 This post covers how the two components divide responsibility, what each one actually manages, how they are configured to work together, and why the economics often justify the investment even before you factor in compliance requirements.

 ## The Problem With Letting Each API Handle Its Own Auth